See photos (5)

 Eglise Notre-Dame de l'Assomption

-JL - Historic site and monument, Church in Locmaria
+Historic site and monument, Church in Locmaria

 • Spoken languages